Internship Program

 CONSERVATION INTERNSHIP PROGRAM

-Most of these placements are considered entry-level and require minimal previous experience or education.
-Each opportunity provides unique hands-on learning experiences relevant to partner agencies.
-Individual Placement positions may include reimbursement funding, housing, and the Public Lands Corps Noncompetitive Hiring Authority.
+Many of these opportunities are considered entry-level (GS3-5 equivalent) and require minimal previous experience or education.
+Each 12 to 52 week position provides unique hands-on learning opportunities relevant to partner agencies.
+Upon completion of a 16+ week term, participants are eligible to receive the Public Lands Corps Noncompetitive Hiring Authority with the Department of Agriculture or Department of Interior.
+Positions may include reimbursement funding, housing, health insurance, worker’s compensation, paid professional development and the Public Lands Corps Noncompetitive Hiring Authority.

 Join the Conservation Internship Program